stenlarsson/tetattds/tetattds/readme.txt

 compiled in Linux, Cygwin or msys.
 You need to download the source package for this, and then type "make" in the server directory.

+To play locally you don't need an accesspoint.
+One player hosts and the other players join.

 Known problems